RomanNahryshko/refurbish/documentation/docs/user-manual/general-manager/dashboard.md

 # Dashboard Overview

-Your dashboard shows you the most important numbers about your business in one place.
+https://workflow.remobile.eu/dashboard - the dashboard shows you the most important numbers about the business in one place.

 ## When you need this
 Every morning to see how yesterday went, and anytime you want to check current performance.